 John Pethard was then recorded at the inn on the 1841 census (see Pethard Family: A Top Ten Name).
 He died in 1849 and his wife, Amelia, took over.
 She ran the pub through the middle of the century and died in 1891, by which time her son, George Pethard had taken over.
 He was still in charge at the 1911 census, but died later that year and his widow, Hannah, took over.

-Around 1932, Bertram Ockwell moved in and he and his wife, Margaret, ran the Sandys Arms until a few years after the end of the Second World War.
+In mid-1932, Bertram Leslie Ockwell moved in and he and his wife, Margaret, ran the Sandys Arms until a few years after the end of the Second World War.
+He took over the licence from Henry Jarret Pethard, son of Hannah.

 It was then run by Henry Leonard Tigwell and his wife, Edith Mary, for a few years.
 Len Tigwell died in 1951, but Edith took on the license.